Jason Richardson (sports personality): Radio career

 He is a radio personality on Melbourne sports radio station SEN 1116.
 Nicknamed "Richo", Jason is considered by those who know him to be "full of energy and raring to go".
 He hosts the morning timeslots on the weekends, and also is a fill-in Morning Glory host during summer seasons.

 Hosted "On The Rise" on SEN on Sunday mornings from 8am to 10am for many years with Damien Fleming, Daniel Harford, Dr Turf, Mark Allen & Nathan Thompson.

 He currently hosts Saturday mornings "Racing Fix" shows, and can be heard during the week as a regular co-host on SEN's afternoon program Harf Time with Daniel Harford, including the "Casual Friday" program.
 Co-hosts "Richo off to the Races" with Kevin Bartlett on Friday mornings.

 TV career

 Reporter on Channel 10's Inside Sport TV in 2001.

 Currently he hosts live coverage of horse racing meetings around Victoria on Racing.com, which can be seen on Foxtel #529.
-Hosts "Spending Time With" in-depth interview program for TVN, plus highly rated weekly preview program "Get On" on Thursday evenings.
+Hosts "Spending Time With" in-depth interview program for TVN, plus highly rated weekly preview program "Get On" on Thursday evenings where he is one of the best tipsters in Australia.
+His progressive mindset allows him to make valued contributions to Let it ride and he also doesn't let funny buggers like Brent Zerafa get away with backing things like Kinane for the win with the meta now being place only.

 Presenter on Channel 7's coverage of the 2010, 2011 & 2012 Autumn & Spring Racing Carnivals in Melbourne and Sydney, featuring Caulfield Cup & WS Cox Plate meetings.